jonghall/vsistats/readme.md

 * Adjust directories in the shell scripts to reflect the locations of the scripts and virtualenv.

 ### Daily Report Email output sent via IBM Cloud Email Delivery (aka Sendgrid)
+* A daily email will be sent by _generateDailyReport.py_ if sendgrid credentials are included in config.ini.
+* In addition to the statisticssummary, an excel workbook with the detailed VSI data will be included.
+* Detailed data such as Image, VLAN, and Datacenter are only available if running _trackProvisioningEvents.py_ periodically to collect and store data in the _Cloudant_ database.
+This is because this data is only available while the VSI is running and is not stored in the invoice data.
+Therefore _trackProvisioningEvents_ captures this data and stored in Cloudant for use when creating the daily report.

 ````
 Provisionings Statistics for 05/12/2021